demisto/content/Packs/AHA/Integrations/AHA/README.md

 Use the Aha! integration to list and manage Cortex XSOAR features from Aha.
-This integration was integrated and tested with API version 1.0 of Aha
+This integration was integrated and tested with API version September 30, 2022 release of Aha
 ## Configure Aha on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.